Glossary of Terms

 Public Opinion – The collective attitudes, beliefs, and views of a population or a specific group on particular topics, often measured through surveys and polls.
 Public opinion can influence policy decisions, political campaigns, and social trends.

-Public Policy – The actions adopted or proposed by a government to address public issues and achieve specific goals.
+Public Policy – The actions adopted or proposed by a government to address public problems and achieve specific goals.

 Public-Private Partnerships (PPPs) – Collaborations where the government and private companies work together on projects that benefit the community.